OpenHistoricalMap/ohm-inspector/README.md

 You may test this functionality in an existing OSM/OHM browser window by pasting code into your browser's debugger.
 This example uses jQuery since that is used on OSM/OHM website so will be available.

-* Open a browser window/tab to a OHM page showig a way, e.g. https://openhistoricalmap.org/way/198180481 or https://openhistoricalmap.org/way/198099635
+* Open a browser window/tab to a OHM page showing a way, e.g. https://openhistoricalmap.org/way/198180481 or https://openhistoricalmap.org/way/198099635

 * Open your browser's debugger console.